ivotron/ivotron.github.io/_posts/2013-04-23-ff-lug-talk-by-eric-barton.md

     "light-weight" refers to the writers, and as per our discussion yesterday the complexity is moved to the read side.
 Maybe it's worth looking at how a balance could be achieved

+    > **Me**: I'm trying to get the use case point of view since I'm not familiar with HPC workloads.
+Jay sent a link to [this][pio].
+I'm going back to the general requirements for checkpoint/restart.
+This paper gives an overview of approaches [@capello_toward_2009].
+I'm not sure if this would be helpful though.
+Would it suffice to see it from a very high-level point of view?
+E.g. like what we discussed on Tuesday of having a matrix or any other distributed structured that is being updated concurrently my thousands of processes?
+    > I'm in the search of related work on "transactional primitives", to see if I can find anything that talks about write- or read-optimized approaches and their trade-offs.

     I personally don't know the answers to these but I think this is a direction we might explore, depending on how fundamental our questions have to be.
 Alternatively, and assuming that these principles are taken for granted, IMO the next level we can consider is their implementation
     choices:

   - client-side vs. server-side coordination: (such as what we're doing with Jay)